Frequently Asked Questions

 #2 – Integrated: The Evergen Intelligent Energy System includes all the components you need in a single integrated unit.
 This means that, as well as housing your battery, the unit contains components like an inverter, gateway device and battery management system, which you would often otherwise need to buy separately from different manufacturers.
 The unit has undergone substantial integration and testing to ensure that both the hardware and software work together seamlessly.
 Having an integrated unit also results in a neater configuration with simpler and more cost-effective installation.

 #3 – Managed: After your Intelligent Energy System is installed, Evergen actively manages it to ensure that you are getting the maximum savings possible.
 Energy systems are complex with multiple potential points of failure.
 They are beholden to the performance of third parties like your internet service provider and can become obsolete if detrimental changes are made to your electricity tariff or regulations.
 Evergen has some of Australia’s leading energy experts who constantly monitor your system, looking for ways to maintain and improve its performance, while adapting it to any changes in the environment to ensure that it always delivers the maximum possible savings.
-CSIRO also regularly analyses and updates the energy management intelligence to make sure it stays at the cutting edge.

 Can I add more batteries to my system in the future?